 Gritty and unforgiving, yet also movingly thoughtful, Logan is the dark X-Men movie fans have waited too long for.

-While I agree that Hugh Jackman did a phenomenal job portraying Mr. Adamantium bones over the years, the character himself never appealed to me.
-Wolverine simply felt too gruffly, too feral to be likeable.
-There were also so many other X-Men with way more fascinating powers.
+While I agree Hugh Jackman did a phenomenal job with his portrayals of Mr. Adamantium bones over the years, the character himself never appealed to me.
+Wolverine was just too gruffly, too feral, for my comic book tastes.
+There were also many other X-Men with way more fascinating powers or character.
 Given a choice, I would have preferred a Gambit movie rather than another Wolverine one.
-I felt enough have been said about Project X.
+I felt enough had been said about Project X.

-Without a doubt, Logan is the finest X-Men movie made to date.
+Without a doubt, Logan is the finest X-Men movie to date.
 This is The Dark Knight Rises equivalent for Marvel.
 In my opinion, there is no better swansong for Hugh Jackman’s, and possibly Patrick Stewart’s, X-Men journeys.